Sickness: When should you cancel your appointment?

 • These considerations help keep the clinic safer for everyone.

-• If you or anyone you are living with or social with has or had covid in the last 10 days, please notify me asap.
+• If you or anyone you are living with or social with has or had covid in the last 10 days, please notify me.

 Next